crocokyle/XMRGUI/README.md

 Instructions:

 1. Run setup - In the release folder or at https://akhawaii.com/xmr-gui
-2. If you have Cuda or OpenCL installed, press "NO" to both prompts.
-XMRGUI will still use your GPU.
-It has issues detecting whether CUDA and OpenCL are installed and also downloads extremely slowly.
-I recommend manually grabbing these if you don't already have them.
-3. Enter your Pool URL, XMR Address, Port Number, and Pool Password.
+2. Enter your Pool URL, XMR Address, Port Number, and Pool Password.
-4. Click "Mine!"
+3. Click "Mine!"

 Special Notes: